 This World, Then the Fireworks (1997) a film noir with Billy Zane and Gina Gershon as twins.

 The twist in the Australian film Beautiful Kate is that Kate had sex with her twin brother Ned and older brother Cliff.
 Cliff then killed her in a car crash and committed suicide out of shame.

-In the 1982 Cat People, Malcom McDowell insists that his full sister Natassja Kinski have sex with him as the only way to continue their family.
-(They will turn into a panther if they mate with a normal human and must kill before they can be restored.)
+In the 1982 Cat People, Malcolm McDowell insists that his full sister Natassja Kinski have sex with him as the only way to continue their family.
+(They will turn into panthers if they mate with normal humans and must kill before they can be restored.)
 He says that their parents were full siblings as well.